Church slave trade links report prompts £100m funding to ‘address past wrongs’

 A report into the Church of England’s investment fund’s “shameful” historic links to transatlantic slavery has prompted it to announce £100 million of funding for a programme of investment, research and engagement to try to “address past wrongs”.

-The Church Commissioners for England announced the funding commitment on Tuesday, following publication of research it commissioned which details its predecessor fund Queen Anne’s Bounty’s links with transatlantic chattel slavery: the enslaving and owning of human beings and their children as property.
+The Church Commissioners for England announced the funding commitment on Tuesday, following publication of research it commissioned which details links its predecessor fund, Queen Anne’s Bounty, had with the slave trade.

 The £100 million funding, to be delivered over the next nine years, will establish an impact investment fund to “invest for a better and fairer future for all, particularly for communities affected by historic slavery”, the Church said.

-It added that growth in the impact fund will enable grant funding for projects focused on improving opportunities for communities adversely impacted by historic slavery.
+It added that growth in the impact fund will enable grant funding for projects focused on improving opportunities for communities adversely affected by historic slavery.

 It said it will also fund further research, including into the Church Commissioners’ history, to support dioceses, cathedrals and parishes to research and address their historic links with slavery.